andreasronge/neoxir/README.md

 ## Transactions

-All cypher operations are executed in a transaction using a session.
+All cypher operations are executed in transactions.

 Commit a single cypher query